Climate protection is part of our ecological and social responsibility. Our products and technologies also bear witness to this.

 Successful Climate and Water Management Confirmed

-Our CDP ranking confirms the success of our commitment to climate and water protection.
-The organization assesses the environmental performance of companies with respect to CO2 emissions.
+Our CDP assessment confirms the success of our commitment to climate and water protection.
+The organization assesses the environmental performance of companies with respect to CO2 emissions, water management and sustainable processes in other categories such as resource management.

 This is based on company data and information on CO2 emissions, the risks of these emissions for the climate and strategies employed to reduce emissions.
 They specifically assessed water risks management and efficiency projects, as well as the design of the supply chain in the area of water.